 trial - with many links to detailed articles.

-Dareen is already more than two years and a month under detention...
+Dareen is already more than two years and two months under detention...
 She was held initially for three months in different Israeli prisons and since then under house arrest.
-In the parallel legal process concerning Dareen’s detention, Lasky has already filed a request to abolish her house arrest.
-It was heard on November 20.
-Decision is expected on Monday, December 4, at 14:00.
+In the parallel legal process concerning Dareen’s detention, the last request by attorney Lasky to abolish her house arrest was refused on December 4, 2017.

 On October 11, 2015, Palestinian poet Dareen Tatour was arrested by Israeli police and border guards in a pre-dawn raid on her house in Reineh, near Nazareth.
 She was held in the Jelemeh detention center and interrogated by officers of the Nazareth station.
 All her interrogations were about her publications in social media and her political activity.

 On November 2, 2015, she was indicted in the Magistrates’ Court in Nazareth for “incitement to violence” and “support of a terrorist organization”.

 The indictment is all based on three publications by Tatour:

 1) The poem “Resist My People, Resist Them” – which Tatour published in her Youtube channel and Facebook page.
 A distorted Hebrew translation of the poem, made by a policeman with no qualification in translation or literature, is fully cited in the indictment document.

 2) A Facebook post mentioning that Islamic Jihad called for an intifada in the West Bank and later contains a call for intifada within the green line to support Muslim’s rights to pray in the Al-Aqsa mosque is the base for the accusation of “supporting a terrorist organization”.
 Clearly the reference to Islamic Jihad is just citing a news item and Tatour explained her call for intifada as a call for legitimate mass struggle.